stellarport/slate/source/index.html.md

 # Getting Started
 If you are simply trying to interact with A3S and not actually run a relay server, you should never have to communicate with a relay server directly.
 This section is only for integrators who would like to run a relay server and interact with A3S so that they can bridge an asset to Stellar.

+To get started building a relay server, you can check out our [relay-server-skeleton](https://github.com/stellarport/relay-server-skeleton)

 # Deposit